-Algorithm 3.2.
-(Conjugate Function Method)
+Algorithm 3.2 (Conjugate Function Method).

-- 1. Solve the Dirichlet-Neumann problem to obtain u_1 and compute the modulus h. - 2.
-Solve the Dirichlet-Neumann problem associated with \hat{Q} to obtain u_2 . - 3.
-Then $f = u_1 + ihu_2$ is the conformal mapping from Q onto R_h such that the vertices (z_1, z_2, z_3, z_4) are mapped onto the corners (1 + ih, ih, 0, 1).
+- 1. Solve the Dirichlet-Neumann problem to obtain $u_1$ and compute the modulus h. - 2.
+Solve the Dirichlet-Neumann problem associated with $\hat{Q}$ to obtain $u_2$ . - 3.
+Then $f = u_1 + ihu_2$ is the conformal mapping from Q onto $R_h$ such that the vertices $(z_1, z_2, z_3, z_4)$ are mapped onto the corners (1 + ih, ih, 0, 1).

-In case of ring domains, the construction of the conformal mapping is slightly different.
-The necessary steps are described below and in Figure 2.
+In the case of ring domains, the construction of the conformal mapping is slightly different.
+The necessary steps are described below and in Fig. 2.

-Algorithm 3.3.
-(Conjugate Function Method for Ring Domains)
+Algorithm 3.3 (Conjugate Function Method for Ring Domains).

-1. Solve the Dirichlet problem to obtain the potential function u and the modulus M(R).

-- 2. Cut the ring domain through the steepest descent curve which is given by the gradient of the potential function u and obtain a quadrilateral where Neumann condition is on the steepest descent curve and Dirichlet boundaries remains as before. - 3.
-Use the Algorithm 3.2.
+- 1. Solve the Dirichlet problem to obtain the potential function u and the modulus M(R). - 2.
+Cut the ring domain through the steepest descent curve which is given by the gradient of the potential function u and obtain a quadrilateral where the Neumann condition is on the steepest descent curve and the Dirichlet boundaries remain as before. - 3.
+Use Algorithm 3.2.